andrey-moura/uvalang-vscode/README.md

-# uvalang-vscode extension
+# andylang-vscode extension

-This extensions provides syntax highlight, definitions navigation and build and run features for applications written in uva language.
+This extensions provides syntax highlight, definitions navigation and build and run features for applications written in andy language.

 ## Building
 ```sh